 - University of Bonn

 Studying in New Zealand is a fantastic option.
-The little island nation is one of the safest places on the planet, with an education system modeled after the successful UK system.
+The little island nation is one of the safest places on the planet, with an education system modelled after the successful UK system.
 Local colleges are ranked among the best in the world, and tuition fees are relatively low when compared to those in the United States.
 International exams validate the quality of education, revealing that New Zealand students rank in the top ten in the world in terms of academic achievement.
 As a student, you’ll appreciate New Zealanders’ hospitality and the ability to participate in a variety of fun and adventurous outdoor sports, such as hiking, scuba diving, ice climbing, canoeing, and so on.

 - University of Auckland